 Charles King has just published a new social history of Istanbul and the fate of cosmopolitanism, Midnight at the Pera Palace: The Birth of Modern Istanbul (W. W. Norton), reviewed in a recent Economist and other venues.
 A new piece of his was published to Slate on WW2, refugees, and Jewish rescue during the Holocaust, which might be of interest.

-Maureen Lewis has a few new items of note: A BBC radio interview on ebola and the history of epidemics (aired Monday October 20th), a presentation of new initiative jointly with Center for Global Development at the Third Global Symposium on Health Systems Research Conference in Cape Town.
-Details of the session are here.
-And, a Financial Times Letter to the Editor, October 21, 2014.
+Maureen Lewis has a few new items of note: A BBC radio interview on ebola and the history of epidemics (aired Monday October 20th), a presentation of new initiative jointly with Center for Global Development at the Third Global Symposium on Health Systems Research Conference in Cape Town, and a Financial Times Letter to the Editor, October 21, 2014.

 Katherine Marshall participated in the Interreligious meeting on Peace in Antwerp, organized by the Community of Sant’Egidio.
 She gave a presentation on links between poverty and peace.
 Three Huffington Post pieces on the event (two focused respectively on Nigeria and Iraq are available here and here, and the third, here.
 An article on why religion should be taken seriously in looking at Africa was published in the September 2014, Revue des Deux Mondes.